China Billie Jean King Cup team

-The China women's national tennis team represents China in Fed Cup tennis competition and is governed by the Chinese Tennis Association.
+The China women's national tennis team represents China (officially the People's Republic of China) in Billie Jean King Cup tennis competition and is governed by the Chinese Tennis Association.

 History

 China competed in its first Fed Cup in 1981.

 China competed at the World Group level in 2007 through 2009.

 China enjoyed their best Billie Jean King Cup performance in 2008 when they reached the semi-finals.